 FREQUENTLY ASKED QUESTIONS

-Q: WILL YOU TRAVEL FOR PHOTOSHOOTS?
+Q: I SEE THAT YOU LIVE IN PORTLAND, BUT WILL YOU TRAVEL FOR PHOTOSHOOTS?

 A: Absolutely!
 If you cover my travel expenses, I'll go pretty much anywhere, and I'm fine with economy class and crashing on your sofa if necessary.